Robustness of Locally Differentially Private Graph Analysis Against Poisoning: Evaluation

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate our protocols in the context of two graphs -- a real-world sparse graph and a synthetically generated dense graph. \squishlist \item \textit{FB.} This graph corresponds to data from Facebook~\cite{FB} representing the friendships of 4082 Facebook users.
+\textbf{Datasets.} We consider two graphs -- a real-world sparse graph and a synthetically generated dense graph. \squishlist \item \textit{FB.} This graph corresponds to data from Facebook~\cite{FB} representing 4082 users.
 The graph has $88$K edges. \item \textit{Syn.} To test a more dense regime, we evaluate our protocols on a synthetic graph generated using the Erdos-Renyi model~\cite{ER} with parameters $G(n=4000, p=0.5)$ ($n$ is the number of edges; $p$ is the probability of including any edge in the graph).
 The graph has $\approx 8$ million edges. \squishend